V-Sekai/manuals/docs/decisions/20220108-bake-blend-shapes-to-skeletons-for-performance.md

 9. Set BONE_COUNT to be 3x the bone count.
 10. Run dem bones (parameters to be determined)
     * `dembones -i="Bone_Geom.fbx" -a="Bone_Anim.abc" --bindUpdate=2 -b=BONE_COUNT -o="Decomposition_$BONE_COUNT.fbx"`
+11. Check the RMSE is between 0.1 and 10.
 11. Use the resulting fbx

 ### Open questions: